CiscoDevNet/cloud-cml/documentation/AWS.md

 2023-03-02 14:38:09   23134208 refplat/virl-base-images/server-tcl-11-1/tcl-11-1.qcow2
 ```

+> [!NOTE]
-> **Note:** The Debian package is in the top folder of the bucket and the platform files are in the refplat folder.
+> The software package is in the top folder of the bucket and the platform files are in the refplat folder.
 Within that folder, the structure is identical to the structure of the reference platform ISO image.

 Uploading the files into the S3 bucket is only required for the first time or when updating software.
 Even when CML instances are stopped / destroyed, the software in the S3 bucket is typically not removed.